ehrenbrav/nestcamDIY/README.md

 ## Introduction

-NestCamDIY is a Raspberry Pi-based video camera that can be installed in a birdhouse, squirrel house, or other animal dwelling.
+NestCamDIY is a Raspberry Pi-based streaming video platform that can be installed in a birdhouse, squirrel house, or other animal dwelling.
 Depending on how you build it, it can be powered by a wired power supply, a battery, or solar power.
 It works in both ambient light and complete darkness and streams a video feed to an address on your network, so you can view it in any browser.
 This allows live viewing from your phone, a computer, or even a dedicated video monitor.

 The interior of the box is illuminated by infrared lights, which are invisible to both birds and humans but still allow the image to show up clearly on video, although with distorted colors.
 It also incorporates a motion sensor that starts recording video whenever motion is detected.
 Recordings can then be downloaded and viewed via the web page.

-The simplest power setup is just to plug it in.
-You can run an outdoor extension cord to the birdhouse, plug in an outdoor USB charger, and connect this to the device.
-Alternatively, you can use either a battery or a solar setup.
-Both involve using an uninterruptible power supply to power the device while you are swapping out the battery or when it is dark out.

 These instructions are intended to allow you to build the NestCamDIY using inexpensive materials available on Amazon.
 You will need some basic skills in soldering, software, and, if you build your own birdbox, woodworking.
 This approach intentionally keeps soldering to a minimum, at the expense of some elegance in the design.